Bommukutty Ammavukku

-Bommukutty Ammavukku (For Bommukutty) is a Tamil-language drama aired on Star Vijay.
-It was started on 3 February 2020 and ended on 5 December 2020 with 156 episodes.
+Bommukutty Ammavukku (For Bommukutty) is a Tamil-language drama that aired on Star Vijay.
+It began on 3 February 2020 and ended on 5 December 2020 with 156 episodes.
 It is a remake of the Bengali language series Maa....Tomay Chara Ghum Ashena, which aired on Star Jalsha.
 The show stars Rethva, Rashmitha and Kiran.

 Plot

 It is the story of a mother, Meera and her daughter, Aarthi.
 When young, Aarthi gets kidnapped which leads to Meera getting separated from her.
 For years, Aarthi is raised as "Bommi" by a female-kidnapper.
 Circumstances soon lead to Bommi and Meera once again meeting after several years.
 From then, the story is completely based on how Bommi once again accepts Meera in her life.